prysmaticlabs/documentation/website/docs/advanced/migrating-keys.md

 :::danger Important Note
 As there is a risk of slashing when undertaking migration, it is important to ensure the following key points are understood and followed:

-1. Never run more than a single Validator process with the same keys loaded
+1. Never run more than a single validator process with the same keys loaded
 2. Maintain and utilize slashing protection
 3. Accept downtime as part of a successful migration
 :::